 - 1. Set Clear Goals: Define the purpose and desired outcomes of your event.
 What do you want to achieve?
 Educate, entertain, raise awareness, or generate funds? - 2.
-Engage the Community: Involve community members from the beginning of the planning process to ensure the event is relevant and meets their needs.
+Engage the Community and Seek Partnerships: Involve community members and collaborate with other relevant organizations from the beginning of the planning process.
+This helps ensure the event meets community needs, allows for shared resources, expands your reach, and leverages collective expertise.
 Seek input on event format, activities, and topics of interest.
-This collaborative approach will foster a sense of ownership and engagement, leading to higher participation and a more successful event.

-- 3. Form a Diverse Planning Committee: Assemble a committee or recruit volunteers that reflect the diversity of the community you are trying to reach.
-Include individuals with varying experiences, perspectives, and backgrounds to ensure the event is inclusive and responsive to the needs of all participants.
-A diverse team can bring fresh ideas, insights, and solutions to the planning process, resulting in a more engaging and effective event. - 4.
+This collaborative approach will foster a sense of ownership and engagement, leading to higher participation and a more successful event. - 3.
+Form a Representative Planning Committee: Assemble a committee or recruit volunteers who reflect the community you are trying to reach.
+Include individuals with a range of experiences, perspectives, and backgrounds to ensure the event is responsive to the needs of all participants.
+A team with varied insights can bring fresh ideas and solutions to the planning process, resulting in a more engaging and effective event. - 4.
 Establish a Budget: Determine your financial resources and create a realistic budget for the event. - 5.
-Choose a Date and Time: Consider factors like seasonality, holidays, and potential conflicts with other community events.
+Choose a Date and Time: Consider factors like seasonality, holidays, and potential

+- conflicts with other community events.
 Select times that are convenient for your intended audience. - 6.
-Prioritize accessibility from the start to create an event that is welcoming and engaging for all participants.
+Plan for Accessibility: Prioritize accessibility from the start to create an event that is welcoming and engaging for all participants.
 Designate an accessibility coordinator to oversee efforts and ensure compliance with relevant guidelines.
 Consult with individuals with disabilities and organizations focused on disability support for guidance on site selection, accommodations, and assistive technologies. - 7.
 Secure a Location: Find a venue that is accessible, has sufficient space for your expected attendees and activities, and aligns with your budget.
 Consider permitting requirements. - 8.
 Develop a Marketing Strategy: Utilize various channels (social media, flyers, local media) to promote the event and reach your intended audience.
 In your promotional materials, explicitly mention the event's commitment to accessibility and provide contact information for those needing accommodations.